arangodb/docs-hugo/site/content/3.12/http/security.md

         `result` with the following components:

           - `keyfile`: Information about the key file.
-          - `clientCA`: Information about the CA for client certificate verification.
+          - `clientCA`: Information about the Certificate Authority (CA) for client certificate verification.

         If server name indication (SNI) is used and multiple key files are configured for different server names, then there is an additional